AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/text-parser.md

   </tr>
   <tr>
    <td role="rowheader">Product</td>
-   <td>Your organization must purchase Adobe Workfront Fusion as well as Adobe Workfront to use functionality described in this article.</td>
+   <td>Your organization must purchase [!DNL Adobe Workfront Fusion] as well as [!DNL Adobe Workfront] to use functionality described in this article.</td>
   </tr>
  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.
+&#42;To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

 &#42;&#42;For information on Adobe Workfront Fusion licenses, see [Adobe Workfront Fusion licenses](../../workfront-fusion/get-started/license-automation-vs-integration.md)

 ## Text parser modules and their fields

-When you configure Text parser modules, Adobe Workfront Fusion displays the fields listed below.
+When you configure Text parser modules, [!DNL Adobe Workfront Fusion] displays the fields listed below.
 Along with these, additional Text parser fields might display, depending on factors such as your access level in the app or service.
 A bolded title in a module indicates a required field.

 If you see the map button above a field or function, you can use it to set variables and functions for that field.
 For more information, see [Map information from one module to another in Adobe Workfront Fusion](../../workfront-fusion/mapping/map-information-between-modules.md).